DocOfi/PracticalMachineLearning/index.md

 Class: C      0.9853801     0.9921811        0.9637750        0.9968989    0.1743119        0.1717635              0.1782195           0.9887806
 Class: D      0.9865285     0.9979679        0.9896050        0.9973599    0.1639484        0.1617397              0.1634387           0.9922482
 Class: E      0.9907579     0.9987510        0.9944341        0.9979201    0.1838260        0.1821271              0.1831464           0.9947544

+**The results were still impressive.
+If you recall the plot above, 2 randomly selected predictors was able to achieve a slightly lower accuracy compared to one with 20**.

 **Let's try a model with 4 features**.